csxiera/PGx-Imputation-Analysis/README.md

 &emsp;&ensp;&nbsp;`source ~/software/init-conda`<br>
 --> `conda activate <env-name>`

-**Note:** All user-executed batch scripts are located in the `exec` subfolders.
-These are the primary scripts you will need to run manually.
+**Note:** All user-executed batch scripts are located in the `src/exec` subfolder.
 Other supporting programs and scripts are executed by these main scripts.

 ## VCF-to-VCF mapping (current method)

-1. Navigate to `src/star-mapping/exec`.
+1. Navigate to `src/exec`.

 2. Map PharmVar VCF files to GWAS data:
    - **Usage:** `sbatch main_vcf_map.sh <data-folder>`